samuelcolvin/watchfiles/README.rst

 CLI
 ...

-*wathgod* also comes with a CLI for running and reloading python code.
+*watchgod* also comes with a CLI for running and reloading python code.

 Lets say you have ``foobar.py``: